 A: No product works perfectly for everyone. sleepQ+ will probably not be effective for people who have an overbite, poor natural lip seal, obstructive sleep apnea or who are aggressive mouth breathers.
-If you buy sleepQ+ online and it does not meet your complete expectations just return the tube and we will refund your money, no questions asked.
+If you buy sleepQ+ online and it does not meet your complete expectation within 20 days, just return the tube and we will refund your money, no questions asked.
 Go to Refunds & Returns for more information.

 Q: Why does mouth breathing increase the risk of snoring?

 A. Mouth breathing is the root cause of snoring.
 When the mouth is closed the tongue rests on the roof of the mouth and breathing is only possible through the nose.
 When the lips part and the mouth falls open during sleep it causes the tongue to drop down and back towards the throat and airway.
 Obstructing the airway can produce the sound we recognize as snoring so the best way to reduce the risk of snoring is to prevent the lips from parting during sleep to maintain constant nasal breathing all night.